Connect with others who understand.

 2. Urgent Care

 Urgent care centers offer walk-in services and extended hours.
 Urgent care facilities can also treat certain skin abscesses with incision and drainage procedures, also called lancing.
 Lancing involves cutting into the abscess and allowing the pus to drain.
-It’s important to note that this procedure is not appropriate for every abscess.
+It’s important to note that this procedure isn’t appropriate for every abscess.

 At urgent care, providers can: